RichWellum/kubecost_container/README.md

 # kubecost_container

-A Docker container that provides the kubectel-cost krew plugin, and presents a simple menu with some kubecost options.
+A Docker container that provides the kubectl-cost krew plugin, and presents a simple menu with some kubecost options.
 But also allows the user the environment in the container to execute their own kubectl-cost commands.